stuartmemo/theresas-sound-world/README.md

 Theresa's Sound World
 =====================

-Theresa's Sound World is an audio framework for applying effects and sequencing sound in the browser using the Web Audio API.
+Theresa's Sound World is powerful way of manipulating audio in the browser in a quick and friendly manner.
+Built on top of the Web Audio API, it uses a modular routing system allowing you to make sophisticated audio applications and instruments.

 Getting Started
 ---------------